-What’s the difference between the REA Institute and other racial equity trainings/programs?
+What’s the difference between REAI and other racial equity trainings/programs?

-- The REA Institute is multi-sector cohort focused on bringing racial equity specialists and leaders together from the philanthropy, government, business, and nonprofit sectors
+- REAI is multi-sector cohort focused on bringing racial equity specialists and leaders together from the philanthropy, government, business, and nonprofit sectors

-- Targeted to people responsible for implementing and engaging in racial equity and DEI work within an institution
+- Targeted to people responsible for implementing and engaging in racial equity, diversity, and inclusion efforts within an institution

 What will participants do?

 REAI will utilize a “Learning to Action” framework—that consists of several components:

 - Develop an understanding of how to operationalize racial equity and how our respective sectors have been thinking about, discussing, and practicing racial equity

 - Craft, test, and refine solutions to shared challenges

 - Engage with each other across sectors and build relationships to seed future work together

 Who else is participating in the cohort?